keeshux/tweeckie/README.md

         GameModule.registerModule(module);
     }

-The module name must match its directory and the 'game' field in the configuration map passed to method tck.api.create
+The module name must match its directory and the `game` field in the configuration map passed to method `tck.api.create`

 These CSS selectors are autofilled upon players connection: